 How many times have you logged into your email only to see it’s overloaded with businesses trying to get your attention?
 When that happens, like most of us, you probably go on a deleting rampage.
 As a business owner, one of your goals is to make sure your customers want to open (and read!) your emails.
 You don’t want to be one of those automatically deleted newsletters.
 So how can you guarantee you get your subscribers’ attention?

 Let’s back up for a second.
-Email marketing is one of the best ways to get right in your customers’ personal space and with Wix Email Marketing you can send and share emails in minutes.
+Email marketing, as a marketing strategy, is one of the best ways to get right in your customers’ personal space and with Wix Email Marketing you can send and share emails in minutes (learn how to connect your email to your Wix website).
 But you have to remember that your biz is one of many others with the same access to that special spot, and you only have one chance to draw them in.
 The key to getting more reads?

 A powerful subject line.

 How do you create the best subject line?